-- The use of signage, partitions, and floor markers (tape arrows, X's) will encourage distancing. - Upon entry, participants will give personal items (e.g. lunches, backpacks, coats) to staff or instructors to store in a designated area (only open to staff/instructors).
+- The use of signage, partitions, and floor markers (tape arrows, X's) will encourage distancing. - There will be at least 10 minutes between classes where no patrons are in the space. - Upon entry, participants will give personal items (e.g. lunches, backpacks, coats) to staff or instructors to store in a designated area (only open to staff/instructors).
 To retrieve, staff must be asked to retrieve and deliver to the participant.
 Personal items should be kept well away from other participants.